-Take guest lectures at tuition centres (of course there mustn’t be a conflict of interest).
+Take guest lectures at tuition centers (of course there mustn’t be a conflict of interest).

 Explore more and more ways to collaborate with existing tutors to start building your identity as a private tutor.
 For example, have a math tutor distribute to their class of 5-10 students a copy of your physics notes instead of asking them to give pamphlets.